 At Rixxo, we’re firm believers of making things work for our clients by delivering on time and in budget.
 To make that happen, we run every new project through our Foundations process.
 This process allows us to understand the business requirements and prepare the project for success before any code or designs are considered.

 It’s the same as building a house, you can’t erect the walls and put the windows in, before setting up the foundations to make the base stable and know where things need to go.

 During our Foundations process, we’ll have meetings with you to work out what work is required, what’s the priority list (MoSoCoW) and the reason why the project is needed, whilst considering your budget and time requirements.

 Front end / Creative / Design

 This is the front-facing part of the website that makes it look a particular way.
 Often, we will also look at the Wireframe when designing your website.

 Front end Development

 This is where your website will be stored and is usually on a computer/server that is located within a data centre.
-This computer will be specialised in performing certain types of task like storing large amounts of information and making it available to the internet.
+This computer will be specialised in performing certain types of tasks like storing large amounts of information and making it available on the internet.

 HTML (Hypertext Markup Language)

 HTML defines the structure and layout of a web document by using a variety of tags and attributes.
 The word ‘hypertext’ refers to the links that the page may contain and the ‘markup language’ refers to the way tags are used to define the page layout and elements within the page.